Team Mumu's Geocaching Page

 Roof of the World Cache (GC9A9E) on October 6, 2002:

-While travelling in Tibet, we couldn't resist placing what might be the highest cache in the world.
+While travelling in Tibet, we couldn't resist placing what might have been the highest cache in the world.
 It's located on the 8km stretch between Everest Base Camp and Rongphu Monastery, a common route taken by tourists.
 Hidden on October 6, 2002, it was first found on April 4, 2005 by Chris Kletterlemmi.
 I've learned that Kletterlemmi died on July 16, 2005 in a climbing accident on the mountain Dent D'Herens (4171m) in Italy, 4 days before he reached his 32-nd birthday.
 He was surprised by a stone avalanche on his way down.

 HKUST Cache (GC8875) on September 2, 2002: